jacksleight/statamic-bard-texstyle/docs/attributes-panel.md

 # Attributes Panel (Pro)

-The attributes panel allows you to edit the underlying node attribute values.
+The attributes panel allows you to edit the underlying node/mark attribute values.
+This is useful for adding things like heading IDs, code block languages, or any other standard HTML or custom attributes.

 [TOC]